PasinduOG/express-test-api/README.md

-# Express Test API - මගේ Express API අත්හදා බැලීම
+# Express Test API

 This is a simple Express.js API testing project that allows users to send a request and receive a response.
 The interface is in Sinhala, providing an easy-to-use API testing environment.

 ## 🚀 Features

-- Simple user interface with Sinhala text
+- Simple user interface
 - Input field to enter a request
 - Button to send the request
 - Display response from API